RuneBlaze/WITCH-NG/README.md

 }
 ```

-Please also consider citing [WITCH](https://github.com/c5shen/WITCH), as it is the predecessor of WITCH-NG.
+Please also consider citing [WITCH](https://github.com/c5shen/WITCH), as it is the predecessor of WITCH-NG
+and has more features.

 ## License